Diphenhydramine/ phenylephrine chewable tablets

 Brand Name: Examples include D-Tann and Pediatex-CT

-Diphenhydramine/phenylephrine chewable tablets is used for:
+Diphenhydramine/ phenylephrine chewable tablets are used for:

 Temporarily relieving symptoms of hay fever, allergies, or the common cold, including nasal congestion, runny nose, sneezing, itching of the nose and throat, and itchy/watery eyes.
 It may also be used for other conditions as determined by your doctor.

-Diphenhydramine/phenylephrine chewable tablets is an antihistamine and decongestant combination.
+Diphenhydramine/phenylephrine chewable tablets are an antihistamine and decongestant combination.
 The antihistamine works by blocking the action of histamine, which helps reduce symptoms such as watery eyes and sneezing.
 The decongestant promotes sinus and nasal drainage, relieving congestion and pressure.

-Do NOT use diphenhydramine/phenylephrine chewable tablets if:
+Do NOT use diphenhydramine/ phenylephrine chewable tablets if:

 - you are allergic to any ingredient in diphenhydramine/phenylephrine chewable tablets

 - you are taking sodium oxybate (GHB) or you have taken furazolidone or a monoamine oxidase (MAO) inhibitor (eg, phenelzine) within the past 14 days

 - you have severe high blood pressure, severe heart blood vessel disease, a rapid heartbeat, or severe heart problems

 Contact your doctor or health care provider right away if any of these apply to you.